Quantum Sensing Using Atomic Clocks for Nuclear and Particle Physics: Atomic clock

 \subsubsection{Enhancement of stability by entanglements}

-The atomic clock system is one of the few systems where enhancement in their performance through quantum entanglement is demonstrated.
-Early proof-of-principle experiments were performed with microwave clocks using $^{87}$Rb \cite{PhysRevLett.104.250801,Nature.529.505}.
-These reports utilized spin-squeezed states as the source of entanglement.
-The first spin-squeezed optical clock is demonstrated with Yb.
-Spin squeezing was performed on the spin-1/2 system in the ground state of $^{171}$Yb \cite{PhysRevLett.122.223203}, and then transferred to the excited state of the clock transition to demonstrate the improvement in the clock performance \cite{Nature.588.414}.
-The report \cite{Nature.588.414} showed the improvement in the stability of the atomic system by 4.4 dB below the SQL with a stability of $\sim 10^{-14}$, limited by the coherence time of the clock laser.
-The improvement in the clock performance was demonstrated at the stability of $\sim10^{-17}$ \cite{NatPhys.20.208} with a Sr optical lattice clock.
-Note that the spin squeezing described here was performed in a cavity quantum electrodynamics (QED) system, where atoms are located in a high-finesse cavity that enhances the coupling between atoms and light.
+The atomic clock system is one of the few systems where entanglement has been demonstrated to enhance their performance.
+The first proof-of-principle experiments were performed with microwave clocks using $^{87}$Rb \cite{PhysRevLett.104.250801}, where atoms trapped in an optical cavity are entangled through a strong interaction with photons circulating in the optical cavity.
+Later, larger stability enhancement was achieved with a system where atoms were uniformly coupled to a light field inside an optical cavity \cite{Nature.529.505}.
+These studies utilized spin-squeezed states as the source of entanglement.
+The first spin-squeezed optical atomic clock was demonstrated with Yb\cite{Nature.588.414}.
+Spin squeezing was performed on the spin-1/2 system in the ground state of $^{171}$Yb \cite{PhysRevLett.122.223203} and then transferred to the excited state of the clock transition to improve clock performance.
+The study reported a 4.4 dB improvement below the SQL in the stability of the atomic system with a fractional stability of $\sim 10^{-14}$, limited by the frequency fluctuations of the clock laser.
+An improvement in the clock stability was demonstrated at the stability of $\sim10^{-17}$ \cite{NatPhys.20.208} with a Sr optical lattice clock.
+With improved stability of the system, longer interrogation time and improved metrological gain is achieved in the same system.
+This resulted in the spin squeezed optical lattice clock beyond the SQL at the fractional stability of $1.1 \times 10^{-18}$ \cite{PhysRevLett.135.193202}.
+Note that all spin squeezing described here was performed in a cavity quantum electrodynamics (QED) system, where atoms were located in a high-finesse cavity that enhances their coupling to light.